SCIENCE & RESEARCH

 Tretinoin

-• First introduced & marketed as an acne treatment by Johnson & Johnson
+- First introduced and marketed as an acne treatment by Johnson & Johnson

-• Enhances skin cell turnover & instantly boosts collagen production
+- Enhances skin cell turnover and instantly boosts collagen production

-• Clinically proven to reduce deep lines & wrinkles
+- Clinically proven to reduce deep lines and wrinkles

-• Repairs UV damage & diminishes age spots for a more even skin tone
+- Repairs UV damage and diminishes age spots for a more even skin tone

 A 2019 clinical study concluded “Vitamin A and its derivatives are among the most effective substances slowing the aging process.
 Vitamin A is the first vitamin approved by the [FDA] as an anti-wrinkle agent that changes the appearance of the skin surface and has anti-aging effects.
 Anti-wrinkle properties of retinoids promote keratinocytes proliferation, strengthen the protective function of the epidermis, restrain transepidermal water loss, protect collagen against degradation and inhibit metalloproteinases activity.”